ibm-cloud-docs/BlockStorage/faqs.md

 Pre-warming is not needed.
 You can observe specified throughput immediately upon provisioning the volume.

-## Can more throughput be achieved by using a faster Ethernet connection?
+## Does a faster Ethernet connection achieve increased throughput?
 {: #ethernet}
 {: faq}
 {: support}